md-masum/CleanArchitecture-.NET-8/README.md

-# Bid2Drive
+# CleanArchitecture

 This is a vehicle rental platform where users can bid and rent vehicles.

 ## Project Overview

-Bid2Drive is a full-stack application built with:
+CleanArchitecture is a full-stack application built with:
 - **Backend:** ASP.NET Core (C#) following Clean Architecture principles, utilizing CQRS with MediatR, Entity Framework Core for data access, and ASP.NET Core Identity for authentication (including JWT, Google, and Facebook external logins).
 Serilog is used for structured logging to files.
 - **Frontend:** (To be implemented, likely Next.js)